Kristóf Szalay-Bobrovniczky

 Kristóf Szalay-Bobrovniczky (born Szalay) is a Hungarian diplomat and politician who was the ambassador of Hungary to the United Kingdom from 2016 to 2022.
-He handed over his credentials to queen Elizabeth II on 15 November 2016 in Buckingham Palace.
+He handed over his credentials to Elizabeth II on 15 November 2016 in Buckingham Palace.
 His wife is Alexandra Szentkirályi (Szalay-Bobrovniczky), government spokesperson.
 Since 2022, he has been the minister of defence of Hungary.

 Biography

 Kristóf Szalay-Bobrovniczky was born on 6 June 1970 in Budapest, Hungary.

 His first known ancestor appears in a patent of 1286, one other was the representative to the national assembly in 1447.
 Most members of his family were military officers, county officials and land owners.
-All family property was confiscated under the communist oppression of Hungary.
+All family property was confiscated under communist rule of Hungary.

-He has one younger brother, Vince Szalay-Bobrovniczky, a career diplomat who currently serves in the Prime Minister’s Office as Deputy State Secretary and used to be Hungary’s ambassador to Finland and Estonia and earlier to Austria.
+He has one younger brother, Vince Szalay-Bobrovniczky, a career diplomat who currently serves in the Prime Minister's Office as Deputy State Secretary and used to be Hungary's ambassador to Finland and Estonia and earlier to Austria.

-Szalay-Bobrovniczky graduated in 1993 from the University of Gödöllő, Hungary and completed Programme Copernic, a post graduate management course in Paris, France.
+Szalay-Bobrovniczky graduated in 1993 from the University of Gödöllő, Hungary and completed Programme Copernic (post graduate management course of SciencePo and Collège des Ingénieurs) in Paris, France.